krezefal/rebrain-test-repo/README.md

 > Arguments `name` and `time` are optional.
 Default name for VM is *new-vm-<#>* and default leasing time is **_1 day_**.

-To view list of your VMs execute
+To view a list of your VMs, execute

 ```
 $cool-tool list